‘vacation itinerary’ by Raisin is a collection of absurd, dangerous, and thought-provoking experiences, intentions, or thoughts.

 Themes in vacation itinerary

-There are a few themes that run through this work, most prominently, engaging in risky behaviour.
+There are a few themes that run through this work, most prominently, engaging in risky behavior.
 This is seen through the reference to jumping off the curb, murder, and “huffing lighter fluid before biking uphill”.
 There are also a series of phrases that relate to a theme of frivolity.
 These include the “knowing all the lyrics to every Diana Ross / song” and “grabbing free pamphlets wherever you go”.
 In a larger context, how these lines relate to the title, ‘vacation itinerary’ is up for debate.

 You can read the full poem here.